thm-mni-ii/JooMDD/new structure/releases/README.md

 Install Xtext IDEA Core from the repositories of IntelliJ.
 (In IntelliJ go to: File/Settings/Plugins/Browse Repositories search: "Xtext Idea Core" and install the plugin)

 #### JooMDD update site (IntelliJ IDEA): <http://icampus.thm.de/JooMDDUpdateSite_IntelliJ> ####

+Alternatively you can download the plugins from this repository and install them manually into your IDE.

 ### PHPStorm ###
 Due to the fact, that the PHPStorm support is in a kind of beta state, you need some more effort for the installation.
 But don't